Taritsyn/WebMarkupMin/src/WebMarkupMin.NUglify/readme.txt

    =============
    RELEASE NOTES
    =============
-   Added support of the NUglify version 1.5.14.
+   1. Added support of the NUglify version 1.5.14;
+   2. In configuration settings of CSS minifier was added one new property - `DecodeEscapes` (default `true`).

    =============
    DOCUMENTATION